Who Wants to Be a Millionaire?: Clock format

 The clock started immediately after a question was given and the four possible answers appeared.
 The clock paused when a lifeline was used.
 If the clock ran out with no answer locked in, the contestant walked away with any prize money won up to that point, unless the "Double Dip" lifeline had been used, in which case a failure to give a second answer was treated the same as a wrong answer.
-This format change was later adopted into other international versions with several minor change– the British original, for example, adopted this change for episodes from 3 August 2010 to 2014.
-The Indian version followed on 11 October 2010.
-Egypt version followed on 20 July 2012 to May 15, 2013, Turkey version followed on 2 August 2011, Israel version followed on 2020 - 2021.
+This format change was later adopted into other international versions with several minor changes; the British original, for example, adopted this change for episodes from 3 August 2010 to 2014.
+The Indian version followed suit on 11 October 2010, the Egypt version followed suit on 20 July 2012 to May 15, 2013, the Turkish version followed suit on 2 August 2011, and the Israel version followed suit between 2020–2021.

 Shuffle format

 On 13 September 2010, the American version adopted another significant change to its format.
 In this change, the game featured two rounds.
 The first round consisted of ten questions, in which the cash prize associated to each value, along with the category and difficulty for each question, was randomised per game.
 As such, the difficulty of the question in this round was not tied to the value associated to it, and a contestant did not know what amount they won unless they provided a correct answer or chose to walk away.
 As part of this format, the amount of money a contestant won in this round was banked, but if they walked away before completing the round, they left with half the amount that had been banked; if they gave an incorrect answer during this round, they left with just $1,000.
 If they answered all ten questions correctly, they then moved on to the second round, which stuck to the standard format of the game show – the remaining questions were set to general knowledge and featured cash prizes of high, non-cumulative values.
 The contestant could, at this point, walk away with the total amount banked from the first round; otherwise, an incorrect answer meant they left with $25,000.
 The format was later modified for the fourteenth season of the American version but retained the same arrangement for the last four questions.

 In 2015, the so-called "shuffle format" was scrapped and the show returned to a version that closely resembled the original format.